aliensrye/perfserver/README.md

 # perfserver
-This is a simple JSON Server, that delivers pseudo performance data.
+This is a simple JSON Server that delivers pseudo performance data.
 It is used to help testing programming capabilities

-1) Requirements for the program that should be developed
+**1) Requirements for the program that should be developed**

 The programm shall retrieve for a given 5 minute slice the performance data from the server.
 The unix timestamp shall be the timestamp at the beginning of the time interval.